TariqAHassan/BioVida/docs/GettingStarted.rst

     search_df = opi.pull()

-The DataFrame created above, ``df``, contains data from all fields provided by the Open-i API.† Images referenced in the DataFrame will automatically be harvested (unless specified otherwise).
+The DataFrame created above, ``df``, contains data from all fields provided by the Open-i API. :superscript:`†` Images referenced in the DataFrame will automatically be harvested (unless specified otherwise).

-†\ *Note*: by default, data harvesting is truncated after the first 60 results.
+:superscript:`†` *Note:* by default, data harvesting is truncated after the first 60 results.